mangius/Classic-ASP-2FA/README.md

 The entire library consists of just two files:

 1. QRCodeLib.asp generate the necessary qrcode to scan with authentication apps (Vbscript)
-2. Verify2FA.asp check and validate the TOTP code.
+2. Verify2FA.asp a JavaScript implementation of the SHA family of hashes.
 It can be used to check both TOTP and HOTP code (Jscript Ecmascript3 compatible)

 They are a mod and refactoring of the excellent work done by Brian Turek, Allan Jiang and Yasunori Ikeda.